mothur/mothur.github.io/_wiki/trim.seqs.md

     # of Seqs: 124473

-This removed 7 sequences from the original collection and they are coded with an \"h\" in the scrap.fasta file.
+This removed 7 sequences from the original collection and they are coded with an "h" in the scrap.fasta file.
 You should investigate your region to determine an appropriate homopolymer length.

 ### minlength & maxlength